Fluorescent lamp: Life

 Typically a fluorescent lamp will last 10 to 20 times as long as an equivalent incandescent lamp when operated several hours at a time.
-Under standard test conditions fluorescent lamps last 6,000 to 80,000 hours (2 to 27 years at 8 hours per day).
+Under standard test conditions fluorescent lamps last 6,000 to 90,000 hours (2 to 31 years at 8 hours per day).

 The higher initial cost of a fluorescent lamp compared with an incandescent lamp is usually compensated for by lower energy consumption over its life.

 Lower luminance

 Compared with an incandescent lamp, a fluorescent tube is a more diffuse and physically larger light source.
 In suitably designed lamps, light can be more evenly distributed without point source of glare such as seen from an undiffused incandescent filament; the lamp is large compared to the typical distance between lamp and illuminated surfaces.

 Lower heat

 Fluorescent lamps give off about one-fifth the heat of equivalent incandescent lamps.
-This greatly reduces the size, cost, and energy consumption devoted to air conditioning for office buildings that would typically have many lights and few windows.
+This greatly reduces the size, cost and energy consumption by air conditioning for office buildings that typically have many lights and few windows.